Climate Change Mitigation and Adaptation

 5. The emission factor of electricity is refered to the latest announcement from the Ministry of Economic Affairs.

-6. The data in this table are self-examined by THSRC, and do not include refrigerant, welding rods, CO2 fire extinguisher and Scope III emissions.
+6. The table are used for internal management and the figures were resulted from THSRC internal surveys of carbon emissions of electricity and gasoline usage covering the entire company, and do not include refrigerant, welding rods, CO2 fire extinguisher and Scope III emissions.

-7. Emission factors for gasoline and diesel fuel were corresponding factors from Version 6.0.4 (June 2019) of the Greenhouse Gas Emission Factor Management Table published by the Ministry of Environment.
+7. Emission factors for gasoline and diesel fuel in 2022、2023、2024 were corresponding from Version 6.0.4 (June 2019) of the Greenhouse Gas Emission Factor Management Table published by the Ministry of Environment.

 8. GHG Emission = the amount of Electricity Consumption / Diesel procurement x the emission factor Global warming potential (GWP);Global Warming Potential (GWP) used in the Greenhouse Gas Inventory is from Intergovernmental Panel on Climate Change (IPCC)'s sixth version assessment report in 2021.